 First Saturday Community Work Days are a Ka Papa Loʻi ʻo Kānewai tradition going back to 1980 and the revitalization of the current taro patch.
 The idea itself lends to an even older tradition when community work days were called Poalima, as these workdays were conducted on Fridays, and prior to that they were called Koele, referring to a chief’s landholding to be worked on.
 First Saturdays are open to anyone in the community looking for an opportunity to experience traditional farming methods, converse with Hawaiian Language speakers, talk story with practitioners, ku‘i ‘ai, ku‘i ka imu, and enjoy the day with family and friends.
 This is also a good opportunity for students who need to fulfill community service hours for scholarships or put in a few hours for course extra credit.
 No reservations are required.
 The lo‘i will provide light refreshments for volunteers to enjoy.
 All are welcome!
 Additionally, a Third Saturday program at Ka Papa Loʻi ʻo Punaluʻu during the school year is available as well.
 Please contact us if you have any questions.

-If you will be bringing your keiki to First Saturday or Third Saturday, please download and complete the appropriate site Minor Assumption of Risk and Release (ARR) waiver.
+If you will be bringing your keiki to First Saturday or Third Saturday, please download and complete the appropriate site Minor Assumption of Risk and Release (ARR) waiver (see below).
 Those attending Third Saturday at Ka Papa Loʻi ʻo Punaluʻu need be sure to contact us to let us know you are coming, as the loʻi is in a gated community.
 The appropriate completed waiver will be collected by the staff at the start of the workday.

 Educational/Large Group Visit